THE POODLE IN THE PHOTO IS NOT THE CORRECT Color combination.

 I had the dog until I went away to college, when my father cleared out my room because he wanted to make a second office for himself.
 I’d love to find one, not to reproduce the pattern, but just to have something I once loved so much all over again.

-If you can help Sabra find this 70’s Small White Seated Windup Poodle – Frere Jacques Head Moves, THIS SITE IS NO LONGER ACTIVELY MANAGED.
+If you can help Sabra find this 70’s Small White Seated Windup Poodle – Frere Jacques Head Moves, THIS SEARCH REQUEST IS NO LONGER ACTIVELY MANAGED.
 Please use Our FREE FACEBOOK GROUP, including the POST CODE #20848

 Originally posted Tuesday – 11/29/2011